 TRAVEL FORECAST & TIPS

 I-70 traffic is quite predictable unless affected by weather or accidents.
 Plan to avoid peak travel times and enjoy a delay-free trip along I-70.
-Our weekend travel forecast is updated every Thursday morning.
+Our weekend travel forecast is updated every Thursday morning and is based on past years traffic history, weather modeling, and CDOT advisories.
+Unless otherwise noted, this forecast encompasses Golden through Vail.

 I-70 DAILY SNOW